roeldev/maelstrom/README.md

 // add one of maelstrom's default tasks to gulp maelstrom.task('some-default-maelstrom-task');

-// use a maelstrom plugin in your own task gulp.task('my-custom-task', function()
+// or you can use a maelstrom plugin in your own task gulp.task('my-custom-task', function()
 {
     // replace 'pluginName' with the name of the plugin you'd like to use